okukharuk/forum_task/README.md

 ## ADDITIONAL

-If you want to check mongo/mongoose database implementation, you can checkout to mongo branch and repeat start instuctions, ENJOY!
+If you want to check mongo/mongoose database implementation, you can clone repository and checkout to mongo branch and repeat start instuctions, ENJOY!